zenml-io/blog.zenml.io/_posts/2022-10-03-zenml-revamped.md

 ![ZenML remote metadata after 0.20.0](/assets/posts/zenml_revamped/remote-metadata-post-0.20.png)

-Address removing MLMD in the future with Mac M1
+-> Talk about why this was neccessary: Because the metadata store connection was clunky and users found it a big bottleneck.
+By replacing the metadata store database with a FAstAPI application, things are faster, more secure, and easier to use.
+Address removing MLMD in the future with Mac M1.

+-> Talk about deployment options with `zenml deploy` and link to deployment guide https://docs.zenml.io/getting-started/deploying-zenml

 ## 🎠 ZenML Dashboard: A beautiful, new look

 ![Dashboard Screenshot](/assets/posts/zenml_revamped/pipelines_dashboard.png)

 The new ZenML Dashboard build files are now bundled as part of all future releases, and can be launched directly from within python.
-The source code lives in the ZenML Dashboard repository
+The source code lives in the [ZenML Dashboard repository](https://github.com/zenml-io/zenml-dashboard)

+Talk about why its important to have visual feel

 ## 🥰 Sharing is caring

+Combining above two points together we can talk about remote vs local stacks and shared vs non-shared stacks.
+The diagrams here should be used: https://zenml-io.gitbook.io/post-zenserver/QBNJR4RKcc9F3eLCSJJ6/starter-guide/collaborate

 - Stacks and Stack Components can be shared through the Zen Server now - to share, either set it as shared during creation time `zenml stack register mystack ... --share`  or afterwards through `zenml stack share mystack`
 - Stacks and Stack components can now be addressed by name, id or the first few letters of the id in the cli - for a stack `default` with id `179ebd25-4c5b-480f-a47c-d4f04e0b6185`  you can now do `zenml stack describe default` or `zenml stack describe 179` or `zenml stack describe 179ebd25-4c5b-480f-a47c-d4f04e0b6185`